Yosiyas7/Project-Taaza/README.md

 ![Taaza](https://github.com/WH1T3-E4GL3/Project-Taaza/assets/118425907/7d54c3f1-656d-471b-860d-4880cd93e415)

-This is a web template that I have created and made available for private use.
+This is a web template that I have created and made available for private use for a company.
 Please note the licensing terms before using this template.

 ## License